k26duran/HerokuBasic/README.md

 ## Deploy the app

+We initialize the local repository
 ![alt text](https://github.com/k26duran/HerokuBasic/blob/master/img/3.PNG "inicializar repositorio de forma local")

+The heroku create CLI command creates a new empty application on Heroku, along with an associated empty Git repository.
+If you run this command from your app’s root directory, the empty Heroku Git repository is automatically set as a remote for your local repository.
 ![alt text](https://github.com/k26duran/HerokuBasic/blob/master/img/4.PNG "heroku create")

+Add the app on the repository
 ![alt text](https://github.com/k26duran/HerokuBasic/blob/master/img/5.PNG "git add .")

+Commit
 ![alt text](https://github.com/k26duran/HerokuBasic/blob/master/img/6.PNG "git commit")

+To deploy the app to Heroku
 ![alt text](https://github.com/k26duran/HerokuBasic/blob/master/img/7.PNG "git push heroku master")

+Push
 ![alt text](https://github.com/k26duran/HerokuBasic/blob/master/img/7.1.PNG "part of git push")

+Running heroku ps:scale web=1 will scale your app to one running dyno, basically meaning you have one server running your app currently.
 ![alt text](https://github.com/k26duran/HerokuBasic/blob/master/img/8.PNG "heroku ps:scale")

+To open the app.
 ![alt text](https://github.com/k26duran/HerokuBasic/blob/master/img/9.PNG "heroku open")
 ![alt text](https://github.com/k26duran/HerokuBasic/blob/master/img/9.1.PNG "part of heroku open")

 ## View Logs

+It serves to obtain the most recent records of your application, and you can follow the records using --tail (or -t).
 ![alt text](https://github.com/k26duran/HerokuBasic/blob/master/img/10.PNG "view logs")

 ## Use a Database

+Add-ons are cloud services that extend Heroku apps with useful features and services, such as:
+	* Data stores
+	* Logging
+	* Monitoring
+	* Content management
+An add-on interacts with a Heroku app in one or more of the following ways:
+	* It sets one or more config vars in the app with values necessary to communicate with the add-on.
+These values typically include the cloud service’s URL and any credentials necessary to access that URL.
+	* It reads or writes to the app’s logs.
+	* It uses the Heroku Platform API for Partners to perform app management actions (such as dyno scaling) on behalf of the app’s developer.
 ![alt text](https://github.com/k26duran/HerokuBasic/blob/master/img/11.PNG "heroku addons")

+Config heroku
 ![alt text](https://github.com/k26duran/HerokuBasic/blob/master/img/12.PNG "heroku config")

+Show some information about database.
 ![alt text](https://github.com/k26duran/HerokuBasic/blob/master/img/13.PNG "heroku pg")